by Tammy Taylor

 Dissolve yeast in warm water, pour into * KitchenAid bowl and add lukewarm milk mixture and 4.5 cups of flour.
 Attach dough hook and mix on Speed 2 for about one minute or until all ingredients are incorporated.

-Continuing on speed 2 add remaining flour as needed, 1/2 cup at a time and mix until dough clings to hook and cleans the sides of the bowl (about 2 minutes) Continue kneading on Speed 2 for about two minutes longer or until dough is smooth and elastic.
-(Dough will be slightly sticky)
+Continuing on speed 2 add remaining flour as needed, 1/2 cup at a time (depending on our humidity I usually need to add 1/2 cup to the 4.5 cups I started with) and mix until dough clings to hook - about 2 minutes.
+Continue kneading on Speed 2 for about two minutes longer or until dough is smooth and elastic.
+Dough will be slightly sticky.

 Place dough in a greased bowl, turning to grease top.
 Cover and let rise in a warm place free from drafts until doubled in bulk, about 1 hour.